Lou Montgomery: 1940 football season

 Montgomery played in BC's first game of the 1940 season, scoring a touchdown during a 40–0 home win over the Centre Colonels of Kentucky.
 He was selected to travel with the Eagles to their second game, against Tulane in New Orleans, but after it was reported that his "chances of entering the game are said to be extremely doubtful", he spent the game in the radio booth acting as a spotter assisting the broadcasters.
 After then playing in multiple BC games against non-southern teams, Montgomery did not play against Auburn on November 23, a 33–7 win for BC at Fenway Park.
 It was subsequently reported that the two teams had come to an agreement before the contest: BC would not play Montgomery in exchange for Auburn only playing their captain, Dick McGowen, for half of the game.
 BC finished their regular season with a 10–0 record and were ranked fourth in the final college football rankings, which were released in early December, prior to bowl games.
 Montgomery was the third-highest scorer on the BC team; his 36 total points from six touchdowns were only behind Frank Maznicki (80 points) and Mike Holovak (67 points) during the regular season.

 Montgomery was again unable to play in BC's bowl game, the 1941 Sugar Bowl, contested in New Orleans.
 Comments from sportswriters of the era included "there's no use borrowing trouble when it can be avoided."
 BC defeated Tennessee, who also entered the bowl undefeated, by a score of 19–13.

 The first interracial bowl game did not occur until after World War II, the 1948 Cotton Bowl Classic, and the Sugar Bowl did not integrate until its 1956 edition.

-Later years
+Later life

 In June 1941, Montgomery was appointed to a staff position within the National Youth Administration.
 At the time, he was married and had one child.
 By the fall of 1941, Montgomery had organized a semi-professional football team known as the Boston Blackhawks, (Note: Some later sources refer to the team as the Black Eagles rather than Blackhawks.) which played in the New England area.
 The Blackhawks remained active as late as October 1947.

 Montgomery later worked in Hartford, Connecticut, as an insurance agent, and eventually moved to California and worked for Western Airlines.
 He died on January 29, 1993, in Long Beach, California, aged 72.
 He was survived by two daughters.